 Finally, Foxpass can delegate authentication to these same sources as well as custom backends.
 This way, when a user tries to authenticate to Foxpass via LDAP, RADIUS, or our API, we pass the authentication request back to the delegated directory.
-Foxpass essentially acts as a proxy for your main authentication source.
+Thus, Foxpass essentially acts as a proxy for your primary authentication source.